cworreschk/countdown-clock/README.md

 # Countdown-Clock
 The church [Die Basis](http://www.die-basis.org) in Mainz, Germany wanted a simple HTML page with a configurable countdown and clock for their session.
-So we've started this project to realize this wish.
+So we've started this project to realize their wish.

 ## Demo
 [die-basis.org/clock_v2](http://www.die-basis.org/clock_v2/index.html)